If you’re one of the 80% of adults who suffer from back pain at some point in their lives, you know how debilitating it can be.

 It is a compound exercise that engages multiple muscle groups of the back, specifically the latissimus dorsi (lats) and teres major.

-3. Step back to create tension in the band.
-Engage your core, slightly lean back.
+- Step back to create tension in the band.
+Engage your core and slightly lean back.

 8. Resistance Band Pull Apart

-The bands pull apart is a great shoulder and upper back exercise.
+The resistance band pull-apart is a simple yet powerful exercise to strengthen your upper back, shoulders, and improve posture.
 It’s work your rhomboids, rear delts, and traps.

 How To Do

-2. Hold the exercise band in front of you with your hands a little lower than your shoulders.
+- Hold the exercise band in front of you, like you’re about to give someone a hug, but a little than your shoulders.

 9. One Arm Dumbbell Row